JeanLiima/next-template/README.md

   <p align="center">Next template</p>

 ## Project Structure
-✔ This template is to make website project.
+✔ This template is to start to make websites projects.

 ## Technologies contained
 - Next.js - An open-source web development framework created by Vercel usage to workflow the pages.